AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

       _ -> Left $ "parseStm': expected semicolon after statement, got "
 ```

+#### Parsing Individual Statement Parts `parseStmPart`

-`parseStmPart` parses individual parts of statements, such as assignments, if conditions, and while loops.
+`parseStmPart` deals with parsing different types of statements, like assignments, `if` conditions, and `while` loops.
+It uses specific functions like `parseIf` and `parseWhile` for detailed parsing of these constructs.

 ```haskell
 parseStmPart :: [String] -> Either String (Stm, [String])